Croaking gourami: Behavior

-In aquaria
+In the aquarium

+General

-Croaking gouramis are fairly shy, peaceful fish that do well in most community aquaria and do not cause problems with other tankmates.
-Males can be fairly territorial and aggressive with each other during breeding periods, but will not cause harm given a large enough aquarium, and usually males comfortably coexist.
-They require a tank no smaller than 40 litres (10 US gallons), preferably larger, and each pair of males will need about 20 inches of space to feel comfortable with one another.
-Croaking gouramis will prowl about all areas of the aquarium, preferring to lurk among reeds and under large leaves close to the water surface.
+The croaking gourami is a fairly shy, peaceful fish that does well in most community aquaria, not causing problems with tankmates.
+Males can be fairly territorial and aggressive towards each other during breeding periods, but will not cause harm and can peacefully coexist given a large enough aquarium.
+This species requires a tank no smaller than 40 L, preferably larger.
+The croaking gourami will prowl about all areas of the aquarium, preferring to lurk among reeds and under large leaves close to the water surface.
 At night, they might be found "sleeping" at the bottom, even resting on the substrate (which is not normally a cause for concern), or hovering motionless at the water surface.

-Like all members of the suborder Anabantoidei, the croaking gourami can breathe atmospheric oxygen from above the water surface using a specialized labyrinth organ if necessary.
-(Note: The Siamese fighting fish, a popular aquarium fish, also possesses this ability as a member of Anabantoidei.)
+Like all members of the suborder Anabantoidei, if necessary, the croaking gourami can breathe atmospheric oxygen from above the water surface using a specialized labyrinth organ.
 It is important, therefore, that the surface of the water be exposed to fresh air, usually accomplished by keeping them in an open-top tank or using a hood that allows air ventilation.
 If the tank has good air pumps, this is not always needed, since the air pumps will refresh the air above the water.
-Very cold air temperatures at the water surface may lead to infections of the labyrinth organ.

-The aquarium should be heavily planted and have at least part of the surface shaded by broad leaves or floating plants.
-Croaking gouramis will become severely stressed in bare tanks without various hiding places.
-A darker substrate will make them feel comfortable and help show off their subtle colors.
-Like most gouramis, these fish are susceptible to diseases and infections, so regular water changes are a must.
-They are tolerant of fairly high temperatures.
-This can be used to eliminate fish diseases such as ich from the aquarium.
-Temperatures of 84 °F (29 °C) are easily tolerated though 26 °C seems to be close to optimal.
-A pH of 6.8 is about right and peat filtration is often recommended.
+The aquarium should be heavily planted and have at least part of the surface shaded by broad leaves or floating plants, since the croaking gourami will become severely stressed in bare tanks without various hiding places.
+A darker substrate will make this fish feel comfortable and help show off its subtle colors.
+Like most gouramis, the croaking gourami is susceptible to diseases and infections (for instance, very cold air temperatures at the water surface may lead to infections of the labyrinth organ), so regular water changes and temperature maintenance (both in and above the tank) are a must.
+This species is tolerant of fairly high temperatures: temperatures of 29 C are easily tolerated though 26 C seems to be close to optimal.
+A pH of 6.8 is about right and peat filtration is recommended.
+Furthermore, this species is very sensitive to noise, so the tank should be in a quiet area.

+Tankmates

-Croaking gouramis should not be kept with large, aggressive fish, but are compatible with other small, peaceful fish as well as with fellow gouramis.
-They will be targeted by male Bettas so they should not be kept with them.
-They are very sensitive to noise and the tank should be in a quiet area.
+The croaking gourami should not be kept with large, aggressive fish, and pairs wells with other small, peaceful fish, as well as with fellow gouramis.
+Male bettas are known to target this species, so bettas should not be kept as tankmates.